TheD2Lab/BEACH-Gaze/README.md

 # Abstract

 The purpose of this codebase is to provide an eye gaze analysis tool that utilizes machine learning algorithms to predict the fatigue level of participants.
-The codebase is compatible with Gazepoint's GP3 Desktop and GP3HD V2 eyetrackers and uses the WEKA software collection for its data mining procedures.
+The codebase is compatible with Gazepoint's GP3 and GP3HD eyetrackers and uses the WEKA software collection for its data mining procedures.

 # Setup